Yuguda999/alx-low_level_programming/0x0E-structures_typedef/README.md

 ## Introduction

-This repository contains C programming examples and solutions to various questions related to C programming concepts.
+This repository contains C programming structures and typedef examples and solutions to various questions related to C programming concepts.
 Each code example is well-documented and follows coding style guidelines.

 ## Code Examples